 You can export your products to Google and use it as an additional sales channel.
 Your products will appear when someone searches for your products on google.com and google.com/shopping.
 Google will show the picture of your item, its price, and your store name to the customers.
-Customers, who click on your ad, will be directed to your website where they can buy your item.
+Customers who click on your ad will be directed to your site where they can buy your item.

 For example, if you sell different kinds of toys (games, puzzles, dolls, etc.) you'd better choose "Toys & Games" category as it suits for all items, but if you sell just "Flying helicopters", you'd better to choose more specific "Toys & Games > Toys > Flying toys" category

 - Set up required identifiers for your products (Brand, GTIN and/or MPN).In order to understand which exact products do you have in your store, Google requires setting up the specific identifiers.

 - There are three types of such identifiers: